Classroom Scheduling Policies

 Regular academic credit courses are defined as those that are open for general registration to any admitted student who meets the required criteria to take the course.

-The Academic Scheduling Office collaborates with academic departments to produce the Schedule of Classes each semester.
+The Academic Scheduling team collaborates with academic departments to produce the Schedule of Classes each semester.
 This process begins approximately one year in advance of the future semester.
 All academic classrooms must be available to accommodate the courses that are requested.

 Second Tier: Contract and Non-credit/CEU Courses

-After all first-tier courses have been assigned classrooms during the initial schedule production for a given term, the Academic Scheduling Office staff will assign classrooms for contract and non-credit/CEU courses.
+After all first-tier courses have been assigned classrooms during the initial schedule production for a given term, the Academic Scheduling team staff will assign classrooms for contract and non-credit/CEU courses.
 University classrooms will only be assigned to these courses once the request is received by the Scheduling staff via CourseLeaf CLSS.

 Third Tier: Ad-Hoc Reservations

 The Office of the University Registrar must assure that courses have been scheduled in university classrooms before allowing the scheduling of ad-hoc reservations within of the start and end date for the term.